Pasundan derby: 2019 Si Jalak Harupat

 In the Persib match against Tira Persikabo in the continuation of 2019 Liga 1 at the Si Jalak Harupat Stadium, there was a clash between Bobotoh and Kabomania.
 As a result, hundreds of Kabomania were injured as a result of getting violent actions from Bobotoh elements when the game entered the last minute of the 2nd half.

 The attack started with racist shouts from Bobotoh elements in the second west tribune.
 The majority of victims from Kabomania were dominated by women, many being hit and kicked.

 2019 Pakansari

-Riots happen again in 2019 Liga 1, Tira Persikabo's home match against Persib which took place at Pakansari Stadium, Cibinong, Bogor Regency, on September 14, 2019 was marked by riots between supporters inside and outside the stadium.
+Riots occurred again in 2019 Liga 1, Tira Persikabo's home match against Persib which took place at Pakansari Stadium, Cibinong, Bogor Regency, on 14 September 2019 was marked by riots between supporters inside and outside the stadium.
+This was actually the aftermath of the previous riots.

-Before the match, Bobotoh and Vikings appealed to fellow citizens West Java to support Persib, but this invitation was ignored by Kabomania, a Persikabo supporter.
+Before the match, Bobotoh appealed to fellow citizens West Java to support Persib, but this invitation was ignored by Kabomania, a Persikabo supporter.
 Mutual ridicule occurred until the throwing of stones and chairs occurred which spread to the vandalism of public facilities in Pakansari.

+2023 Gelora Bandung Lautan Api

+In the last match of 2022–23 Liga 1 between Persib against Persikabo at Gelora Bandung Lautan Api Stadium, Persib as the host had to suffer a 1–4 defeat to Persikabo.
+In the first half Persib lost 0–1, then in the second half, Persib conceded three goals and Persib was only able to reply to one goal.
+This match was also a farewell moment for I Made Wirawan, the Persib goalkeeper.

+When the match ended, Persib fans lit flare and smoke bomb.
+Initially, flares lit up the north stand.
+Then, in the other stands also lit up.
+The north stand of the stadium was filled with smoke.
+The referee then decided to stop the match.

+Persib supporters Bobotoh also invaded the middle of the field.
+Several Bobotohs came down from the stands to head to the middle of the field.
+After the flares started to dim, a number of fans appeared to enter the field.
+They approached and surrounded a number of players.
+Until finally a number of supporters secured by stewards on the field.